 Magento is the store-builder of choice for a lot of businesses.
 It allows for maximum customisation, enabling you to create the online store of your dreams.
 This being said, Magento can be difficult to navigate for a beginner.
-We’ve created a simple, step by step guide, to get you from store creation to going live, quickly and easily.
+If you’re looking to get started with Magento, we’ve created a simple, step by step guide, to get you from store creation to going live, quickly and easily.

 Here’s how to set up a store with Magento: